-On the western side of the Aegean, on the edge of the Sporades, you’ll find one of the less developed islands, Alonissos.
-It will captivate you with its unpretentious magic.
-Charming and pure, its lush, green landscape and pristine beaches with crystal-clear water make it the perfect destination for a relaxing holiday in Greece, filled with beautiful imagery.
-If you’re looking for a quiet vacation, ensconced in nature, you need look no further.
-Unspoiled and authentic, it discreetly lets the wind share its secrets.
+On the western side of the Aegean, on the edge of the Sporades, you’ll find one of the least developed Greek islands.
+Alonissos will captivate you with its lush, green landscape and pristine beaches, making it the perfect destination for those looking for a hidden escape waiting to share its secrets.

 What to do on Alonissos

-Alonissos is definitely a place for profound relaxation and rejuvenation of your soul.
+Alonissos is a place for profound relaxation and rejuvenation.
 The southern part of the island is embroidered with beaches, charming bays and green-blue water, with pine trees that reach the water’s edge.
-In the central and northern parts of Alonissos, you’ll meet the traditional settlement Hora and a network of marked hiking trails and tranquil surroundings.
-All create an unparalleled combination and you’ll forget the meaning of the word stress.
+In the central and northern parts, you’ll find the traditional settlement of Hora and a network of marked hiking trails.
+You’ll forget the meaning of the word stress.

 A stroll through Hora

-Walk around the streets in the traditional island town at dusk as a crimson sun disappears into the sea.
+With its homes lined up like soldiers, Alonissos’ traditional settlement looks like a castle contemplating the sea from above.
+Wander around the streets at dusk as a crimson sun disappears into the sea.
 When you find it, you’ll be rewarded with one of the most beautiful sunsets in the Aegean.
-The old Hora of Alonissos, with its homes lined up like soldiers, looks like a castle contemplating the sea from above.

 A hiker’s paradise

-You’ll discover the pure, unadulterated and wild Mediterranean beauty of the island step by step.
-Whether on a leisurely walk or more strenuous hike, you’ll encounter dense pine forests, bushes, lush vegetation, cedar trees and holly bushes, not to mention wild herbs of all kinds.
-Make a point of hiking to one of the most stunning spots on the island, the chapel of Agion Anargyron.
+You’ll discover pure, unadulterated Mediterranean beauty step by step.
+Whether on a leisurely walk or more strenuous hike, you’ll find pine forests, dense vegetation, cedar trees and holly bushes, not to mention wild herbs of all kinds.
+Make a point of hiking to one of the most beautiful spots on the island, the chapel of Agion Anargyron.

-Precious islets are divided into two zones, forming the grid of a national marine park for the protection of the Mediterranean monk seal.
-The valuable habitat is one of the last refuges for this rare and highly intelligent mammal that lives in inaccessible caves.
-For their protection, people and boats are prohibited from approaching most of the islands in this park.
+Around Alonissos is a national marine park for the protection of the sea life that includes the Mediterranean monk seal.
+Encompassing the water around numerous islets around Alonissos, it’s one the last refuges for this rare and highly intelligent mammal that lives in inaccessible caves.
+For their protection, people and boats are prohibited from approaching some of the islands in the park.

 Hidden gems of Alonissos

-Archaeologists excavating in Peristera couldn’t believe their eyes when they happened upon an ancient shipwreck revealing that the first Greeks- built cargo ships had a capacity of over 100 tons.
-As if that weren’t amazing enough, a total of eight ancient and mediaeval shipwrecks have been found in the area.
+Archaeologists excavating in the sea around Peristera couldn’t believe their eyes when they happened upon an ancient shipwreck revealing that the first Greek-built cargo ships had a capacity of over 100 tonnes.
+As if that weren’t amazing enough, a total of eight ancient and medieval shipwrecks have been found in the area.
 The treasures that lie on the seabed around Alonissos are priceless!